James Reed (businessman): Television appearances

-Between 2008 and 2018, Reed appeared in a series of TV commercials starring the actor and comedian Rufus Jones.
+Between 2008 and 2018, he appeared in a series of commercials alongside the actor and comedian Rufus Jones.
 Jones plays Reed as a caricature of a superhero who transforms job seekers into their ideal role.
 In one advert Reed makes a cameo appearance as an ice-cream seller who is then transformed into a nightclub DJ.
-The adverts have received more than 28 million YouTube views.
+The adverts have received more than 73 million YouTube views.
 Some adverts have been directed by the previous year's winners of Reed's annual Short Film Competition.

 Reed has appeared in Series 11, 13 and 15 of BBC TV's The Apprentice.